shelby-garrison/Lecture-Tracking/README.md

 - ✅ Dynamic progress bar UI

 Note: The sample.mp4 file located in public/videos/ is a trimmed version of the original lecture video due to size constraints.
-As a result, you may observe a significant increase in progress even after watching just a few seconds.
-This behavior is expected and does not indicate any issue with the tracking logic or application functionality.
+As a result, you may observe a significant increase in progress even after watching just a few seconds of the lecture.
+This behaviour is expected and does not indicate any issue with the tracking logic or application functionality.

 **REFER TO RECORDED DEMO VIDEO FOR DETAILED WALKTHROUGH OF PROJECT**